 Master Suite Conveniences

 Convenient features are a master suite must-have, reports designer Trish Beaudet.
 "Coffee bars complete with mini refrigerators and espresso machines give new meaning to hotel-style luxury."
 Another handy addition are appliances.
 "Washers and dryers located within the space allow the convenience of tackling laundry any time of day."
 Image courtesy of Wellborn Cabinets.

 Designer Erinn Valencich injects a big dose of style with a one-of-a-kind headboard she designed.
 "Having a custom headboard made is often cheaper than purchasing one readymade," Erinn says.
 She also designed the bedding based on a high-end pattern her client fell in love with.
 She says, "The fabric was very expensive, so I used just a few yards of it on the duvet and shams.
 There are always ways to get creative with fabric."

 Comfort is key, according to designer Eileen Gould.
 Her clients prefer "fabrics that are soft and comfortable.
 Silks, cottons and natural fibers are popular choices.
 Custom bedding is a great option as beautiful bedding can be hard to find at retail stores."

 Go For the Gold

 "I think gold is coming back as an accent color of choice," says designer Erinn Valencich.
-She chose these lamps to "play up the room's Asian flare without going overboard.
-Plus, I love the graphic shape and the gold adds a rich tone against the wallpaper and headboard."
+A round, gold bedside lamp adds a rich tone in this bedroom.
+Design by Cortney Bishop Design

 Designer Trish Beaudet advises that your bedroom should be an original expression of you.
 "I believe the master bedroom should be a space you walk into and instantly feel relaxed," she says.
 "With clients, my goal is to create an environment they feel is comforting and soothing; a calm, serene retreat means different things to different people so no two rooms are ever the same."